 Sun Life Financial Inc. , a financial services company, provides insurance, wealth, and asset management solutions to individuals and corporate clients worldwide.
-It offers term and permanent life, as well as health, dental, critical illness, long-term care, and disability insurance products.
+It offers term and permanent life, as well as personal health, dental, critical illness, long-term care, and disability insurance products.
 The company also provides reinsurance products; investment counselling and portfolio management services; mutual funds and segregated funds; trust and banking services; real estate property brokerage and appraisal services; and merchant banking services.
-It distributes its products through direct sales, and managing and independent general agents, as well as financial intermediaries, broker-dealers, banks, pension and benefits consultants, and other third-party marketing organizations.
+It distributes its products through direct sales agents, managing and independent general agents, financial intermediaries, broker-dealers, banks, pension and benefits consultants, and other third-party marketing organizations.
 The company was founded in 1871 and is headquartered in Toronto, Canada. .

 Sun Life Financial in the news

 Insurance Stocks' Q4 Earnings on Feb 8: RE, LNC & More

 Should You Buy Sun Life Financial (SLF) Ahead of Earnings?

 Top 5 Large-Cap Stocks Set to Beat on Q4 Earnings This Week

 Frequently asked questionsWhat percentage of Sun Life Financial is owned by insiders or institutions?